 Did you know that there are different types of braces available depending on your needs and style preferences?
-Today, our dentists in British Columbia and Alberta compare traditional braces, clear braces, and Invisalign clear aligners.
+Today, our dentists in British Columbia compare traditional braces, clear braces, and Invisalign clear aligners.

 Clear Braces vs. Traditional Braces vs. Invisalign clear aligners